ibm-ecosystem-engineering/Watson-NLP/MLOps/custom-model-k8s/README.md

 - [Python 3.9](https://www.python.org/downloads/) or later is installed
 - Docker has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#docker)
 - [Watson NLP Runtime Python client library](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#python) is installed
-- You have created a custom trained Watson NLP model in Watson Studio, generated using this [notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/ML/Sentiment-Analysis/Sentiment%20Analysis%20-%20Model%20Training.ipynb)
+- You have created a custom trained Watson NLP model in Watson Studio, generated using the customer complaints classification [notebook](https://github.com/ibm-build-labs/Watson-NLP/blob/main/ML/Text-Classification/Consumer%20complaints%20Classification.ipynb)
 - You have a Kubernetes or OpenShift cluster on which you can deploy an application
 - You have either the Kubernetes (`kubectl`) or OpenShift (`oc`) CLI installed, and configured to talk to your cluster.
 - Your Kubernetes or OpenShift cluster has access to the [Watson NLP Runtime and pretrained models](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#kubernetes-and-openshift)